hamiltonbrba/VBA-challenge/README.md

 ## Credibility

-This script was developed with assistance from ChatGPT.
+This script was developed with assistance from ChatGPT, an AI language model created by OpenAI.
 Specifically:
   - "how do I change "Set ws = ThisWorkbook.Sheets("Q1")" to run based on the current active sheet?"
     - Answer: "Set ws = ActiveSheet"
   - "Isn't there a hard limit for max calculations if you set the maxincrease and maxdecrease to arbitrary numbers?"
     - Answer: "You're correct.
 Setting arbitrary large initial values for maxIncrease and maxDecrease can potentially limit the calculations if the actual values exceed these initial values or if they are set incorrectly.
 A better approach is to use -Inf and Inf (negative infinity and positive infinity) for these variables, respectively."

+Found Color palette code from: http://dmcritchie.mvps.org/excel/colors.htm